ULTIMATE-YORK/ULTIMATE/case_studies/FX with dynamic power management/README.md

 [3] Kwiatkowska, M., Norman, G., & Parker, D. (2007).
 Stochastic model checking.
 Formal Methods for Performance Evaluation: 7th International School on Formal Methods for the Design of Computer, Communication, and Software Systems, SFM 2007, Bertinoro, Italy, May 28-June 2, 2007. (page 40)

-[4] Calinescu, Radu, and Marta Kwiatkowska.
-"Using quantitative analysis to implement autonomic IT systems."
-2009 IEEE 31st International Conference on Software Engineering.
-IEEE, 2009.